 - Can I register a trademark if someone else has already done so?

 - It may be possible for you to register a trademark that is in use by another business if there is no likelihood of confusion between the two brands.
 For example, both a healthcare company and an airline have registered the word ‘United,’ because it’s unlikely that consumers will confuse the two companies.
-If you are unsure about the availability of a particular mark, contact Gerben Law Firm.
+If you are unsure about the availability of a particular mark, contact Gerben Intellectual Property.

 - What does the USPTO do?